wp-plugins/simply-silverlight/readme.txt

 - (18 Sep 2011) Initial Release

 == Upgrade Notice ==

+= 1.0.2 =
+This version fixes a bug that could cause all settings values to be displayed as empty fields and they cannot be set or reset on some web hosts.
+Please upgrade immediately!

 = 1.0.1 =
 This version of Simply Silverlight allows administrators who want to allow only specific users and roles to access their Silverlight apps the granular authentication they've been looking for.
 Don't delay, upgrade today!